jon-jacky/home/computing.md

   shortcut very easily and keep extending my Emacs setup.
   This wasn't easy in any (other) editor I used.
 And none of these editors were meant to be used like that ..."

+- <https://news.ycombinator.com/item?id=27520853> comments on Emacs Love Tale -
+  *cyrialize*: By (the) "magic" (of Emacs) I really just mean having a super low barrier to having your code running and working in Emacs.
+You just open your config files, put in a line of code, and then you're done. ...  there are no other programs out there like Emacs.
+You always have to either create your own extension, modify the source code, etc.
+  ...
+Realizing that you could kinda just make whatever you'd like in Emacs is an amazing feeling ...

+  *sillysaurusx*: Believe it or not, a lot of it is due to a shared global namespace with global variables as the norm.
+It's hard to capture the qualities you mention without that. ...
+There's more to it than that, of course the design is excellent but convention matters, and elisp has a convention not seen in most other large-scale programming systems.

+  *emacsuser31*: Definitely this.
+It just feels so natural to have all those functions in the same scope without dealing with modules, hierarchies or something involving both.
+I also believe that none of the languages with module hierarchies are suitable for some kind of REPL driven development.
+You can't just dump all of your program into the REPL and expect it to work.
+You need globally unique names for these.
+  And I believe this is a must for a language that is running inside an editor.

 - <https://news.ycombinator.com/item?id=25038572> comment by *Upvoter* on
   Why are so many coders still using Vim and Emacs? -